 Quick Fundraising Ideas

-Fundraising might feel like a daunting task at times, especially if you work for a small organization with a small team.
-Don’t be scared to explore fresh fund-raising ideas if you need help quickly for a project.
+Raising funds might feel like a daunting task at times, especially if you work for a small organization with a small team.
+Don’t be scared to explore fresh fundraising ideas if you need help quickly for a project.

 Sending a candygram to your relatives and friends is a terrific way to show them how much you appreciate them.
 This Halloween or Christmas season, sell and mail personalized notes with candy and other delectable items attached to spread a little joy and raise money.

 Candygrams can be sold in your workplace, in your neighborhood, or anywhere else.
 Just make sure you acquire the recipient’s contact information so you can send the candygram to the right person.